 The Professional Advisory Council is composed of experts from many fields who work with people who have Down syndrome.
 One of the Professional Advisory Council ‘s primary functions is to serve as a resource for the National Down Syndrome Congress center staff.
 When the center gets questions, they have a wealth of knowledge and experience to draw upon to give our members the most accurate up to date information.
 The Professional Advisory Council members also contribute to the Down Syndrome News and web site and frequently present at the annual convention.

 The NDSC Center provides information and assistance to parents, family members, professionals and interested others on issues that affect people with Down syndrome.
-Through our publications, the Down Syndrome News and Down Syndrome Headline News, and on our web site, we provide accurate up-to-date information on Down syndrome and the issues affecting the lives of people with Down syndrome and their families.
+Through our publications and on our web site, we provide accurate up-to-date information on Down syndrome and the issues affecting the lives of people with Down syndrome and their families.
 The annual NDSC convention provides workshops on specific areas of interest to people concerned with Down syndrome.

 The NDSC is the major advocate for people with Down syndrome.
 Its voice is heard by the federal government and by agencies and organizations nationwide.
 Through its Governmental Affairs Director, the NDSC provides direct input into the legislative process in regards to education, employment, health-care, community living and other areas of importance to those we serve.

-The NDSC has been in the forefront promoting full participation in community life for people with Down syndrome through national advocacy efforts, training, information dissemination, articles in the Down Syndrome News, the Down Syndrome Headline News and Governmental Affairs Newsline.
+The NDSC has been in the forefront promoting full participation in community life for people with Down syndrome through national advocacy efforts, training, information dissemination, articles in the Down Syndrome News, monthly E-News, and Governmental Affairs Newsline.
 The Youth and Adult Conference at the annual NDSC convention focuses on living independent lives and participating more fully in the community including work, recreation and leisure activities as well as living independently.
 All information and assistance provided by NDSC is written to promote inclusion in all areas of community life.